KirstenLindseyBlok/Evaluate_PGC_Script/README.md

 ### **Gardens**

 Contains two data inputs:
-- onbegroeidterrein from the BGT wich includes the bgt_fysiek attribute 'erf' meaning private gardens
+- onbegroeidterrein from the BGT which includes the bgt_fysiek attribute 'erf' meaning private gardens
 - percelen from the BKR which includes the plots